NightlyTwo58/P3_Cats_And_Dogs/README.md

-# Natural Resource Exports & HDI Analysis
+# Cats and Dogs Image Classification

 ## Project Overview
 This project is a Convolutional Neural Network (CNN) designed to classify images of cats and dogs.
 The model's architecture is a custom-built deep network with 4 convolutional blocks, a BatchNormalization layer after each convolution, and a ReLU activation function.